 |January 1, 2018||The Hemp Regulation RE: Application of the License and Issuing of Licenses to Manufacture, Disposal or Possession of Hemp came into effect, allowing cultivation and processing of hemp only for industrial such as textiles, paper industries, etc. or non-commercial uses, such as consumption by indigenous groups or research and development.
 Nonetheless during 2018 until January 29, 2021, only state agencies were able to obtain the licenses in relation to hemp.|

-|Janurary 28, 2019||The National Council for Peace and Order’s Ordinance No. 1/2562 became effective, rejecting Thai patent applications related to cannabis (see also Intellectual Property, below).|
+|Janurary 28, 2019||The National Council for Peace and Order’s Ordinance No. 1/2562 became effective, rejecting Thai patent applications related to cannabis (see also Intellectual Property, above).|

-|February 19, 2019||The Narcotics Act amendment (No. 7) came into effect, legalizing medical use of substances listed as category 5 narcotics (e.g., cannabis, hemp, and kratom) as the first milestone of the cannabis legalization movement.|
+|February 19, 2019||The Narcotics Act amendment (No. 7) came into effect, legalizing medical use of substances listed as category 5 narcotics (e.g., cannabis, hemp, and kratom).|

 |March 30, 2019||A ministerial notification took effect setting out 16 cannabis-containing Thai traditional medicine formulations that may be consumed for therapeutic purposes without having to be registered with the Thai FDA, as long as manufacturers obtain a narcotic production license from the Thai FDA [overridden by the Key Event of June 9, 2022, below].|

 |May 21, 2019||End of the “amnesty period,” during which persons possessing cannabis for certain purposes (medical, research, etc.) could declare their possession to the Thai FDA and be exempted from criminal punishment.|

 |August 7, 2019||The Government Pharmaceutical Organization launched the first batch of medical CBD oil, THC oil, and CBD: THC oil (4,500 units of 5 milliliters each) for the special access scheme (SAS) in public hospitals.|

-|December 14, 2020||The “delisting” ministerial notification became effective, carving out domestically produced items containing certain cannabis and hemp plant parts, and CBD extract with less than 0.2% THC by weight, from the scope of Narcotics Act (see also Product Classification, below).
+|December 14, 2020||The “delisting” ministerial notification became effective, carving out domestically produced items containing certain cannabis and hemp plant parts, and CBD extract with less than 0.2% THC by weight, from the scope of Narcotics Act (see also Product Classification, above).
 Importation of these products still requires an importation license as prescribed in the Narcotics Act [overridden by the Key Event of June 9, 2022, below].|

 |January 29, 2021||The Hemp Regulation RE: Application of the License and Issuing of Licenses to Manufacture, Import, Export Disposal or Possession of Hemp took effect, allowing cultivation for production of modern drugs, herbal products, cosmetics, and food products, as well as for household and certain other uses.
-Unlike under the first Hemp Regulation (see January 1, 2018), hemp is allowed in healthcare- related products.
-More importantly, private entities established in Thailand and groups of farmers (e.g., cooperatives or community enterprises) can obtain licenses independently without the need to form a partnership with a state agency.|
+This allowed hemp to be used in healthcare- related products.
+Private entities established in Thailand and groups of farmers (e.g., cooperatives or community enterprises) can obtain licenses without forming a partnership with a state agency.|

 |June 4, 2021||Eight herbal formulas containing cannabis as an active ingredient are listed in the National List of Essential Drugs, which identifies both modern drugs and herbal products deemed necessary for the prevention and treatment of major health problems in Thailand.
 It also provides a drug reimbursement mechanism for government hospitals.|